adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 <figure style="max-width: 560px">
     <img src="footlevel.png" alt="explanation of why foot level blocks are bad">
-    <figcaption>Do not do this.
-I have ways of finding you.</figcaption>
+    <figcaption>Do not do this.</figcaption>
 </figure>

 ## Pack Spawning Mechanics

 Minecraft spawns all mobs in packs, meaning that one spawn attempt generally results in multiple mobs being spawned.
 Keep in mind that the algorithm can be rather idiosyncratic and knowing all the details is not too important when it comes to farm optimization.

-The idea behind pack spawning is that the game starts from the initial position and "wanders" from it by adding random offsets to the position's X and Z coordinates, attempting to spawn a mob each time.
-Specifically, the game picks two random numbers between -5 and 5 to add to the X and Z. These values are picked so that smaller offsets are more common than further offsets; specifically, they follow a [triangular distribution](https://en.wikipedia.org/wiki/Triangular_distribution).
+The idea behind pack spawning is that the game starts from the initial position, adds a random X and Z offset, and tries to spawn a mob.
+This process is repeated for every mob in the pack.
+The offsets are picked according to a [triangular distribution](https://en.wikipedia.org/wiki/Triangular_distribution), so smaller offsets occur more frequently.

 <aside>